Ronald Stade

 Ronald Stade (born Berlin, Germany, 1953) is a Swedish anthropologist.
-He is best known for his writings on cosmopolitanism and conceptual history.
+He is best known for his writings on cosmopolitanism and moral issues.
 His fieldwork in Guam resulted in a book-length ethnography called Pacific Passages: World Culture and Local Politics in Guam (1998).
+His fieldwork in the Middle East is ongoing.

-Ronald Stade is professor of peace and conflict studies with specialization in anthropology at Malmö University.
+Ronald Stade is professor emeritus of peace and conflict studies with specialization in anthropology at Malmö University.
 He has been affiliated to Stockholm University, the Swedish Collegium for Advanced Study, and Hitotsubashi University in Tokyo.